sjain1992/awesome-tech/docs/devops-itil.md

 This is a 6 month contract based in Central London paying excellent day rates starting ASAP.

 Big Data DevOps Engineer - London - Eligible for SC Clearance

+### Example 4
+NetOps/DevOps Engineer

+Our client is the industry’s most advanced, powerful and versatile platform, powering the real-time management via online, mobile, in-store or call centre for thousands of enterprise clients.
+Using a combination of cutting-edge front end technologies, and a truly open and scalable cloud-based API architecture, we’re able to design solutions that can accommodate the wildest of client requirements.
+As technology progresses, so do they; re-architecting and expanding their platform to take advantage of new ideas, methodologies, and the latest and greatest trends in the technology industry.
+It’s an exciting time to join the organisation.
+They are scaling up their Technology teams, and looking for an experienced NetOps / DevOps Engineer to join their Engineering team based in Farringdon.
+Their team is very diverse, with backgrounds spanning from astrophysics to criminology and computer game design to music management.
+They pride themselves on our great working culture and offer all staff a host of extra perks and regular social activities.
+What you’ll be doing:

+• Automating common tasks within the Engineering and Information Security departments
+• Collating statistics from various systems and monitoring sources and producing reports for various departments
+• Identifying potential efficiencies within existing processes and developing solutions via automation
+• Connecting existing and future their systems to leverage centralised access control and authentication
+• Building custom code to provide monitoring of complex interactions within the their platforms
+• Building, Running and Maintaining their server infrastructures
+• Supporting internal development teams with infrastructure needs and platform investigations
+• Performing R&D for Engineering and Development future projects
+• Rota-based on-call responsibilities for out of hours response / duties

+Skills you can demonstrate:
+• Knowledge of the Linux operating system (in particular CentOS / RedHat); Amazon Web Services and their APIs; various APIs and SDKs that may aid delivery of responsibilities
+• Knowledge of JavaScript-based frameworks that may aid in the delivery of responsibilities
+• Knowledge of Apache, MySQL and/ or Redis servers
+• Knowledge of Network Protocols and Web Browser to server communications via HTTP
+• Knowledge of Data centre techniques and processes for delivery of a High Availability platform
+• Ideally be able to use, or understand Ruby-based shell scripts, application code and frameworks
+• A confident, enthusiastic attitude and an understanding of small company culture and dynamics

+If this sounds like you we’d love to hear from you!
+Please get in touch with some information about you, your experience, why you’re the superstar for this role, your CV and any links to relevant blogs/social media pages/previous work etc that you would like to share with us.
+Exclusive to IQ, apply now more information.

 # ITIL
 ## Is DevOps replacing ITIL?